 If you're applying to deferred MBA programs, these two are probably at the top of your list.
-They're both M7, both globally recognized, both admit around 80–90 students per year.
+They're both M7, both globally recognized, and both are extremely selective.
+HBS admits around 80-90 deferred students per year; Stanford admits roughly 30.
 And they're looking for meaningfully different things.

 Here's the honest comparison.